LeBron James among California wildfire evacuees after blaze erupts near Getty Center in Los Angeles

 One home was seen burning on Chickory Lane in Brentwood in aerial footage from FOX11.

 An evacuation warning was issued in the area from Mulholland Drive to the north, Topanga Canyon to the west, Sunset to the south and Mandeville Canyon to the east, and expanded westward to include parts of Topanga State Park and the Pacific Palisades.
+A full map of the evacuation area was posted on the LAFD"s website on the Getty Fire.

+Evacuation centers are open in Westwood and Sherman Oaks, and at least 2,600 LADWP customers were without power due to the Getty Fire.
+The outage was impacting residents in the Bel Air, Westwood and Brentwood neighborhoods.

+"Our water and power crews are in the area ensuring adequate water supply and firefighter support and safety near power lines," LADWP said in a tweet.

 Videos posted to Twitter by motorists on the 405 showed hillsides engulfed in fire as crews rushed to the scene.